-The [Athens-Clarke County Affordable Housing Investment Strategy Report](#) (2023), "Housing Challenges" section specifies that "37% of all households within ACC make \$50,000 or less with renters specifically having 64% making less than \$50,000.
+The Athens-Clarke County Affordable Housing Investment Strategy Report (2023), "Housing Challenges" section specifies that "37% of all households within Athens-Clarke County (ACC) make \$50,000 or less with renters specifically having 64% making less than \$50,000.
 The study also points out that over the past decade, "the pressure on the housing market has grown as more households (+20%) have been added than homes (+5%).
 Growing market pressure along with some degree of increased real estate investor activity has contributed to rents increasing significantly faster (54%) than household incomes (29%)" (pg.
 8).
-HCD found that 8,800 rented households making under \$35,000 cannot afford their rent (pg.
+ACCGov's Housing and Community Development Department found that 8,800 rented households making under \$35,000 cannot afford their rent (pg.
 15).
 With 76% of affordable rental units in ACC being over 20 years old (pg.
 83), ACC needs to expand access in order to combat most of these pressures.
 The data indicates ACC's housing and rental markets have a constraint that STRs exacerbate, and the analysis of this data suggests that C-STRs do not give any relief to these housing issues.
 If the prime locations to purchase a property are areas that have a natural affordability, STRs become yet another practice that diminishes access to housing.